 data, use a variation of the :q command, i.e., :q!

 This will return you to the prompt, without saving any changes to the file, and with no warnings about unsaved data.
 This command should be used carefully.

 To enter insert mode and insert text at current position, type i and start typing a text, to append text after current position, type a.
 To delete characters while in insert mode, use Backspace and Delete keys.

 For more options, please refer to vim manual.

 Graphical interface of vim editor with welcome screen.

 Image and PostScript viewers

 In some cases application programs, executed at CSC, produce image files instead of text files.
-If you have a working NoMachine or X-term connection between your local computer and CSC you can use eog (Eye of GNOME) and evince programs to view image files.
+If you have a working X-term connection you can use eog (Eye of GNOME) and evince programs to view image files.
 Eog is a simple image viewing program that can display common image formats like png, bmp, jpg and tiff.
 However eog is not able to show PostScript (ps) or pdf files.
 For these file types you can use program evince.

 To view a jpg file, type:

 and to view a PostScript file, type: